Table of Contents

 Section 2.
 One-third (1/3) of the members of the Executive Board shall constitute a quorum for the transacting of business at any of its meetings.

 Section 3.
-Quorum for the General Membership Meeting of the HIUHBWA shall be one-third (1/3) with representation from the majority of the units.
+Quorum for the General Membership Meeting of the HIUHBWA shall be one-third (1/3) of Active members with representation from the majority of the units.

 ARTICLE XII.
 ELECTION